ehudt/narrative/README.md

 Want to write a program?
 Want to write a story?
 Why not both?

-Many people think that in order to be a fine programmer, one must also be a good writer. narrative programming language takes this notion to the next level - All programs in narrative are stories, and should be judged by their literary quality as much as by their functionality.
+Many people think that in order to be a fine programmer, one must also be a good writer. narrative programming language takes this notion to the next level - All narrative programs are stories and all stories are narrative programs, and should be judged by their literary quality as much as by their functionality.

 Language syntax
 ===============